AlexCC93/ROS2course/docs/source/Creating custom msg and srv. C++.rst

       RCLCPP_INFO(rclcpp::get_logger("rclcpp"), "sending back response: [%ld]", (long int)response->sum);
    }

 - It is important to correctly import the required service.
-In this case notice that ``add_three_ints.hpp`` is being imported when the actual created service was named ``AddThreeInts.srv``.
+In this case, notice that ``add_three_ints.hpp`` is being imported when the actual created service was named ``AddThreeInts.srv`` (See the `definition of the service`_ section to recall about the name of the service).
 If ``#include "tutorial_interfaces/srv/AddThreeInts.hpp"``  were to be imported, a compilation error would have arisen stating:

+.. _`definition of the service`: https://ros2course.readthedocs.io/en/latest/Creating%20custom%20msg%20and%20srv.%20Python.html#service-definition

 .. code-block:: console

    fatal error: tutorial_interfaces/srv/AddThreeInts.hpp: No such file or directory

 This happens because in ROS 2, the naming convention for service files (.srv) is usually converted to snake_case when generating corresponding C++ code.
 So, a service file named ``AddThreeInts.srv``, when generating C++ code, it will typically be converted to ``add_three_ints.hpp``.

-- The service node will now be of type ``AddThreeInts``, and the service name is also modified to be ``add_three_ints``.
-The service name could have stayed the same, but it is better to name the services accordingly.
+- The service node will be of type ``AddThreeInts``, and the service name of name: ``add_three_ints``.
-- Finally, the callback function, instead of summing two values it will summ the three parameters in the request section of the service.
+- Finally, the callback function, instead of adding two values it will summ the three parameters in the request section of the service.

 Next, create a client node for this service.
 Inside ``testing_interfaces_cpp/src`` create a C++ script, name it ``add_client_node.cpp``.

-Copy this content into the new python script.
+Copy this content into the new cpp script.

 .. code-block:: cpp